ic3-software/ic3-reporting-api/doc/Reference.md

 Refer to this [page](Localization.md) for more information about translating widget and transformation fields used in their respective editors.

+### User Menu Options

+Refer to this [page](UserMenuOptions.md) for more information about adding a new user menu option.

 ### Theme

 A theme is a preset package containing graphical appearance and functionality details used to customize the look of the